Computer Science (CPSC)

 Students with a semester level of Freshman 1, Freshman 2 or Sophomore 1 may not enroll.

-This Information Technology majors' course uses graphical user interface design concepts to introduce interface design possibilities.
-This senior-level course requires students to produce an intricate interface that utilizes systems design, information management, systems administration and security, and programming concepts from lower-level courses.
-This course is intended as a capstone course that introduces human user interface theory and practice.
+This Information Technology course uses graphical user interface design concepts to introduce interface design possibilities.
+Students will design, implement, and evaluate intricate interfaces that utilize systems design, information management, systems administration and security, and programming concepts from lower-level courses.
+This is a capstone course that introduces human user interface theory and practice.

 Prerequisite: CPSC 317D